Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 Preconditions: Game is running and using the API; microphone access is granted; network is available.

 Normal flow:
+    1. Developer selects online or offline mode.
-    1. Developer initializes Whisper.
+    2. Developer initializes model.
-    2. System downloads Whisper module.
+    3. System downloads model module.
-    3. Developer clicks Start Listening.
+    4. Developer clicks Start Listening.
-    4. System begins listening and records the utterance.
+    5. System begins listening and records the utterance.
-    5. Whisper transcribes the audio.
+    6. API transcribes the audio.
-    6. The transcription is sent back to the game and displayed to the developer.
+    7. The transcription is sent back to the game and displayed to the developer.
-    6. Developer clicks Stop Listening.
+    8. Developer clicks Stop Listening.
-    7. System stops listening.
+    9. System stops listening.

 Alternate flows / exceptions:
-    1. Whisper package not downloaded: show prompt “Whisper Init failed.”
+    1. Model package not downloaded: show prompt “Init failed.”

 Postconditions: Game has started (or appropriate error/feedback displayed).